How to answer sensitive questions correctly

 They opened Thai Massage establishments and schools and took their professional work very seriously.
 So both categories exist – the professional and the seedier version with happy ends and onramps to sexual services.

 However, there is no point in judging or condemning the latter since sexual desires will certainly never disappear, and neither will prostitution.
 We just have to live with the fact that massage can be used in more than one way.
 All we have to do is decide which way we are interested in.

-So whoever insists that massage be an exclusively professional system, has to go live on another planet, because on this one it is just not going to happen.
+So whoever insists that massage has to be an exclusively professional system, has to go live on another planet.
+On this one, it is certainly not going to happen.

 My experience with professional Thai Massage